amithgc/blog.amithgc.com/content/post/25-golden-rules-software-system-design.md

 Batch processing is a technique used in systems that require the processing of large amounts of data or time-consuming tasks, such as generating reports, analyzing large datasets, or performing backups.
 Batch processing involves executing a large number of jobs or tasks in a batch or group, instead of processing them individually.

-Batch processing is commonly used in systems that require bulk job processing, as it allows for the efficient processing of large volumes of data or tasks.
+**Batch processing** is commonly used in systems that require bulk job processing, as it allows for the efficient processing of large volumes of data or tasks.
 Batch processing can also be combined with message queues to ensure that jobs are executed in a reliable and efficient manner.

-Good examples of systems that use batch processing and message queues include financial transaction processing systems, which process large volumes of transactions on a daily basis.
+> *Good examples* of systems that use batch processing and message queues include financial transaction processing systems, which process large volumes of transactions on a daily basis.
 In these systems, batch processing is used to perform tasks like reconciliation, reporting, and analysis, while message queues are used to manage the flow of transactions through the system.

-Another example is cloud-based systems like Amazon Web Services (AWS), which provide batch processing services like AWS Batch and AWS Lambda.
+> *Another example* is cloud-based systems like Amazon Web Services (AWS), which provide batch processing services like AWS Batch and AWS Lambda.
 These services allow users to easily execute large-scale batch jobs in the cloud, using message queues to manage the flow of data and ensure reliability.

-In conclusion, batch processing and message queues are powerful tools for processing large volumes of data or time-consuming tasks in systems that require bulk job processing.
+*In conclusion*, batch processing and message queues are powerful tools for processing large volumes of data or time-consuming tasks in systems that require bulk job processing.
 Good examples of systems that use these techniques include financial transaction processing systems and cloud-based services like AWS.
 By using batch processing and message queues, these systems can efficiently and reliably process large amounts of data, improving the overall system performance and user experience.

 ---